HokageM/DamagedLoggingAnalyzer/README.md

 from damagedlogginganalyzer.Oracle import Oracle
 ```

-The classes `CSVAnalyzer`, `Plotter`, `Oracle` are independent of this project and can be used for other projects.
+The classes `CSVAnalyzer` and `Oracle` are independent of this project and can be used for other projects.
-Moreover, the classes `DamagedLoggingAnalyzer` and `WoodOracle` are specific for this project / data set.
+Moreover, the classes `DamagedLoggingAnalyzer`, `WoodOracle` and `Plotter` are specific for this project / data set.

 # Damaged Logging